 Important Facts about Manaslu Circuit Trek (Manaslu Trek Overview)

-Trip Duration; It takes at least 10 days to complete.
-The duration any less than 10 days
+- Trip Duration; It takes at least 10 days to complete.
+The duration any less than 10 days would be a hassle.

 What to carry while trekking in Manaslu